Hyperthyroidism

 What are the causes of hyperthyroidism?

 There are different types of hyperthyroidism.
-Almost all are due to an excess of thyroid hormone formation.
-That is why, in the vast majority of them, the size of the thyroid is increased, that is, in addition to hyperthyroidism there is goiter.
+Almost all of them are due to an excess of thyroid hormones.
+This is why, in the vast majority of cases, the size of the thyroid is increased, i.e. in addition to hyperthyroidism, there is a goitre.

-In the first case, the cause is related to the presence of antibodies that stimulate the thyroid to produce great amounts of thyroid hormones, it is more frequent in young people and it can give rise to the appearance of bulging eyes (exophthalmos) and to inflammation of the front part of the legs (myxedema).
+• Diffuse goitre.
+In this case, the cause is related to the presence of thyroid-stimulating antibodies which, in addition to stimulating the thyroid to produce large amounts of thyroid hormones, is more common in young people and can lead to bulging eyes (exophthalmos) and swelling of the front of the legs (myxedema).
 This particular type is known as Graves-Basedow disease and is the most common cause of hyperthyroidism.

-Nodular goiters (for an unknown reason, some area of the thyroid begins to produce a higher than normal amount of hormones) have a rough surface and hyperthyroidism in these cases occurs more often in older people.
+• Nodular goitres (for an unknown reason, some area of the thyroid begins to produce a higher than normal amount of hormones) have a rough surface and hyperthyroidism in these cases occurs more frequently in older people.

-In other cases, hyperthyroidism is due to inflammation of the gland, which can be very painful, and results in the release of thyroid hormones due to the breakdown of cells containing them.
-These processes are called thyroiditis and are believed to be caused by a viral infection and are usually accompanied by fever and general malaise.
+• Thyroiditis.
+In other cases hyperthyroidism is due to inflammation of the gland, which can be very painful, and results in the release of thyroid hormones due to rupture of the cells that contain them.
+These processes are called thyroiditis, are thought to be caused by a viral infection and are often accompanied by fever and general malaise.
 Taking thyroid hormone pills can also cause hyperthyroidism.

 How is hyperthyroidism treated?